Nord-Ouest (department): Department

-There is a proposal for the department to become 2 departments, Nord-Ouest and Bas-Nordouest (Mole-St-Nicolas) with the Horn-of-Artibonite.
+There is a proposal for the department to become 2 departments, Nord-Ouest and Bas-Nordouest (Môle-St-Nicolas) with the Horn-of-Artibonite.

 History

 Taino Period

-The region of the Great North of Haiti was under the administration of the Marien casicazgo, the Taino-chief Guacanaric was the one to have received Christopher Columbus on his first voyage to Ayiti.
+The region of the Great North of Haiti was under the administration of the Marien casicazgo, the Taino-chief Guacanagarix was the one to have received Christopher Columbus on his first voyage to Hispaniola.
 Columbus explained how the Taino chief offers him safe harbor after one of his boats sunk.
-Columbus described the place has Paradise Valley or Valparaiso and named the island La Isla Espanola.
+Columbus described the place has Paradise Valley or Valparaiso and named the island La Isla Española.
 This department specifically the town of Mole-Saint-Nicolas is believed to be the first place on the island to have received a Christian cross.

-The Island of Tortuga was part of the Taino dominion under the name of Cahini.
+The Island of Tortuga was part of the Taino dominion under the name of Baynei.

 French Period

 The Spaniards lost interest in the western part of the island leaving it vacant for French, Dutch and British pirates, and buccaneers, making Tortuga one of the biggest pirates hubs in the Caribbean.
-Under the French administration, the Nort-Ouest was part of the Ouest department and many French Governors governed the island from Le Môle.
+Under the French administration, the Nord-Ouest was part of the Ouest department and many French Governors governed the island from Le Môle.

 Haitian Revolution

 Early on the N-O departement was a strategic point for Toussaint Louverture, one of the first diplomatic and pre-independence treaty signed between the Indigènes and the British was signed by Toussaint and British Officer Maitland and thus the Indigènes took controlled of the part of Saint-Domingue that was under British rules.

 After Napoléon sent his troop to capture the Toussaint and put them under French slavery, the Haitian Officer Maurepas under the order of Toussaint burned down the city of Port-de-Paix and went uphill to Les Trois Pavillons fort.
 Maurepas was later on captured by the French and they drowned him in the Bay of Cap-Haitian.

-Francois Lamort Cappois and the 9th demi-brigade freed the city of Port-de-Paix and later on the island of Tortuga on April 12th, 1803.
+Francois Lamort Cappois and the 9th demi-brigade freed the city of Port-de-Paix and later on the island of Tortuga on April 12, 1803.

 Le Mole officially became under Haitian control 10 days after the Battle of Vertières with the help of Vincent Pourcely colonel in the 9th demi-brigade.